oznogon/gattaibushido-public/rules/03_basic_play.md

 The **+Favor** trigger allows the Team to invest cards into a revealed Faction.
 Unless otherwise specified, by default the event allows a single card investment to a single Faction of their choice.

-Alternately, Coach may allow a Pilot to use a +Favor event to remove a Strike token from a relevant Faction.
+Alternately, Coach may allow a Pilot to use a +Favor event to remove an Offense token from a relevant Faction.

 See p.
 SQUARP for full details on Factions and Favor.